 - Work, Health & Safety - Auscott operations are heavy industrial in type and scale and this requires the proactive presence of workplace health and safety professionals in all parts of the organisation.

 Auscott operates with a permanent staff complement of around 200 but Auscott’s business is very seasonal with work requirements typically ramping up sharply from February through to August.
-To meet this demand, Auscott employees many casual workers during its harvest and ginning seasons.
+To meet this demand, Auscott employs many casual workers during its harvest and ginning seasons.

 Casual staff roles are filled from the local community and temporary internationals.
 This seasonal employment provides value to the local community through work opportunities and economic boost from international workers residing in the community.